 Google Analytics- Audience> Behavior > New vs. Returning

-Compare the least performing article with the best performing article and find out why some articles are doing better than another.
-Add value to your content by including missing information or driving factors that can attract visitors.
 Do those contents miss essential images or videos?
 Are those contents not structured in the proper format?
-Is content title not attracting people?
-Try to find the missing links in the low performing content.
+Is the content title not attracting people?
+Try to find the missing links in the low-performing content.

 5. Bounce Rate

-Lower the bounce rate, better the performance of your content because this indicates that people find your webpage interesting and informative.
-Higher bounce rate says that something is not going right with the page.
+The lower the bounce rate, the better the performance of your content because this indicates that people find your webpage exciting and informative.
+A higher bounce rate says something is not going right with the page.

 Check the loading speed of the page, CATs.
-A high bounce rate can also mean that people are not finding exactly what they are looking for on a particular webpage.
+A high bounce rate can also mean people are not finding what they want on a particular webpage.

 Measure bounce rate